 Terms of SPG Common Stock.
 The holders of shares of SPG Common Stock are entitled to one vote per share on all matters to be voted on by stockholders.
 The holders of shares of SPG Common Stock are not entitled to cumulate their votes in the election of directors, which means that holders of more than half the outstanding shares of SPG Common Stock (including SPG Class B Common Stock and SPG Class C Common Stock which vote with the SPG Common Stock) can elect all of the directors of SPG who are to be elected by the holders of SPG Common Stock.
-Subject to preferential rights of holders of SPG Preferred Stock, the holders of SPG Common Stock are entitled to receive such dividends as may be declared from time to time by the SPG Board of Directors, in its discretion, from any assets legally available therefor as long as dividends are paid ratebly on the SPG Class B Common Stock and the SPG Class C Common Stock.
+The holders of shares of SPG Common Stock are entitled to receive such dividends as may be declared from time to time by the SPG Board of Directors, in its discretion, from any assets legally available therefor.